Spend a semester abroad, immerse yourself in another culture, learn how to speak a new language and broaden your perspective.

 Studying in another country can be one of the most memorable, rewarding experiences of your college career.
 Experiencing another culture and learning more about the world beyond the La Roche campus can better prepare you to excel in a global economy.

-- Complete two semesters at La Roche before being eligible to study abroad.
+- Complete two semesters at La Roche.

 - Have at least a 3.0 La Roche GPA.